What a UCC Lien Does

 A UCC lien covers business property, but it also covers some kinds of personal property, and may also have some "long shot" advantages.

-1) Accounts Receivable (If you can prove what someone owes the debtor.)
+1) Accounts Receivable (If you can prove what someone owes your judgment debtor.)

 2) Chattel Paper (Legal papers proving secured ownership of something.)